Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 7

 Stars vs. Kraken NHL Playoffs Second Round Game 7: Odds, total, moneyline and other Vegas lines

-The Dallas Stars host the Seattle Kraken in a decisive Game 7 of the NHL Playoffs Second Round on Monday, May 15, with the puck dropping at 8:00 PM ET on ESPN, TVAS, and SportsNet.
+Game 7 of the NHL Playoffs Second Round at American Airlines Center features the Dallas Stars and the Seattle Kraken meeting at 8:00 PM on Monday, May 15 ET, broadcast on ESPN, TVAS, and SportsNet.
 The series is tied up 3-3.
-The Stars are favored, with -210 moneyline odds, in this decisive game against the Kraken, who have +170 moneyline odds.
+The Stars have -210 odds on the moneyline to clinch this game and series against the Kraken (+170).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!